pcataggatan/aboveCareStaffManagement/DesignDocuments/ApplicationFlow.md

 # Application Flow

 ### User Log In
-1. User selects a role and enter username and password on form and submits.
+1. User selects a role (Owner or Scheduler) and enter username and password on form and submits.
 1. If authentication succeeds, user lands to a designated home page
-1. If authentication fails, show error message/page.
+1. If authentication fails, show error message/page and allow user to try again.

-### View Client List (user = Owner)
+### Client List (user = Owner)

-1. User clicks on a link to the Client Search page
+1. Owner clicks link from the side bar sneding request to Client List servlet
-1. User enters the search term in a text field and selects search type (button)
+1. Client List servlet forwards the request to searh client JSP to display form for search term and type
-1. The action attribute on the form will point to the corresponding search Servlet (ie. client, staff, code table)
+1. Owner fills out form fields and submit, sending request to a Search Client servlet
-1. Servlet uses client dao to select reports along with criteria
+1. Search Client servlet uses Client Dao to select clients based on search criteria

-1. Page sends a request to view trail reports servlet along with criteria (all, region, date, nam table)e, etc).
+1. Dao performs select and creates results matching the criteria
+1. Search Client servlet forwards request to client list JSP to display the results (includes financial info)

+### Staff List (user = Owner)
+1. Similar flow to Client List, but uses Staff Dao

+### Potential client for staff (user = Owner)
+1. Similar flow to Client List, but uses RateCode Dao
+1. Servlet calls zipcodes api to get the list of zipcodes within a specified zipcode and radius

+### Rate Code Maintenance (user = Owner)
+1. Similar flow to Client List, but uses RateCode Dao

+### Client List (user = Scheduler)
+1. Scheduler clicks link from the side bar sneding request to Client List servlet
+1. Client List servlet forwards the request to searh client JSP to display form for search term and type
+1. Scheduler fills out form fields and submit, sending request to a Search Client servlet
-1. Servlet uses the trailreports dao to select reports according to criteria
+1. Search Client servlet uses Client Dao to select clients based on search criteria
-1. Dao performs select and creates report objects from results.
+1. Dao performs select and creates results matching the criteria
-1. Dao returns list of report matching criteria to servlet.
-1. Servlet sends list back to trail reports jsp.
-1. Trail reports jsp displays the reports.
-1. Consider paging results so page does not get super long and too much data is sent.
+1. Search Client servlet forwards request to client list JSP to display the results (financial info not shown)

+### Staff List (user = Scheduler)
+1. Similar flow to Client List, but uses Staff Dao

+### Add or update Client (user = Scheduler)
+1. Similar flow to Client List, but uses Client Dao

+### Add or update Staff (user = Scheduler)
+1. Similar flow to Client List, but uses Staff Dao

+### Staff Schedule (user = Scheduler)
+1. Similar flow to Client, but uses Sched Dao